15U12U/RSA-NetWitness/fortisiem-shorts.md

 phProvisionCollector --add <user> '<password>' <Super IP or Hostname> <Organization> <CollectorName>
 phProvisionCollector --update <user> '<password>' <Super IP or Hostname> <Organization> <CollectorName>
 ```

+> [!NOTE]
+> Pro Tip: If the Collector Node does not automatically reboot after successful registration, please check the DNS resolution of the Supervisor Node from the collector.

 ---

 ## Remove a FortiSIEM Collector Node